International Tax Investigation

 - Tax Evasion

 - White Collar Crime Defense

-Under FATCA (Foreign Account Tax Compliance Act) more than 100 countries and hundreds of thousands of Foreign Financial Institutions (FFIs) have agreed to reciprocate financial information of US taxpayers to the United States Government and vice versa by the IRS to foreign countries.
+Under FATCA (Foreign Account Tax Compliance Act) more than 110 countries and 300,000 Foreign Financial Institutions (FFIs) have agreed to reciprocate financial information of US taxpayers to the United States Government and vice versa by the IRS to foreign countries.

 Does the IRS Prosecute U.S. Taxpayers?

 Yes.
 The reason why the US government has placed such a priority on international tax enforcement is due to the billions of dollars of lost taxes the US government misses out on due to international tax fraud and tax evasion.

 In fact, the U.S. Government has developed specific programs that are specifically designed to combat offshore tax evasion and tax fraud.

 For example, in 2013 the government created the Swiss bank program, which as provided by the DOJ “The Swiss Bank Program, which was announced on August 29, 2013, provides a path for Swiss banks to resolve potential criminal liabilities in the United States.